hypothesis/h/docs/hacking/install.rst

 Installing h in a development environment
 #########################################

-This document contains instructions on setting up a development environment for
-h.
-If you are looking for instructions on deploying h in a production environment, please consult the :doc:`/INSTALL` instead.
+This document contains instructions for setting up a development environment for h.
+If you are looking for instructions for deploying h in a production environment, please consult the :doc:`/INSTALL` instead.